grafana/tempo/operations/tempo-mixin/runbook.md

   There are platform-specific limits on how low this can go.
 AWS S3 cannot be set lower than 5MB, or cause more than 10K flushes per block.

-## TempoFlushesFailing
+## TempoIngesterFlushesFailing

-Check ingester logs for flushes and compactor logs for compations.
-Failed flushes or compactions could be caused by any number of different things.
-Permissions issues, rate limiting, failing backend, ...
+Check ingester logs for flushes.
+Failed flushes could be caused by any number of different things: bad block, permissions issues, rate limiting, failing backend,...
 So check the logs and use your best judgement on how to resolve.

-In the case of failed compactions your blocklist is now growing and you may be creating a bunch of partially written "orphaned" blocks.
-An orphaned block is a block without a `meta.json` that is not currently being created.
-These will be invisible to Tempo and will just hang out forever (or until a bucket lifecycle policy deletes them).
-First, resolve the issue so that your compactors can get the blocklist under control to prevent high query latencies.
-Next try to identify any "orphaned" blocks and remove them.

-In the case of failed flushes your local WAL disk is now filling up.
 Tempo will continue to retry sending the blocks until it succeeds, but at some point your WAL files will start failing to write due to out of disk issues.

+If a single block can not be flushed, this block might be corrupted.
+Inspect the block manually and consider moving this file out of the WAL or outright deleting it.
+Restart the ingester to stop the retry attempts.
+Removing blocks from a single ingester will not cause data loss if replication is used and the other ingesters are flushing their blocks successfully.
+By default, the WAL is at `/var/tempo/wal/blocks`.

-If the problem persists consider removing files from `/var/tempo/wal/blocks` and restarting the ingester or increasing the amount of disk space available to the ingester.
+If multiple blocks can not be flushed, the local WAL disk of the ingester will be filling up.
+Consider increasing the amount of disk space available to the ingester.

 ## TempoPollsFailing